sillsm/naivenfts/readme.md

 rights to a copyrighted work, if anyone in the world is allowed to link to it?
 We'll save this question for later.

+We learned there's a baked-in escrow for NFTs.
+There is likely some waiting period between when a purchaser sends funds and the artist agrees to mint a token.
+How does this affect token resales?
+Do they require the artist's permission?

 We saw some reference to a cryptographic hash function keccak256, though we didn't quite figure out what it's meant for.
 Maybe it's used to verify the artwork is valid, by hashing it?
 Is a hash of the artwork stored in the smart contract somewhere?